-On the prior page we talked about the different situations where one may want to try a lone call.
-As a lone call significantly increases the probability of winning, let's explore that further with some sample hands showing successful calls.
+On the prior page, we talked about the different situations where one may want to try a lone call.
+Because a lone call significantly increases the probability of winning, we will explore that further with some sample hands showing successful calls.
 As you look through these, think about what you would have called.

-The dealer is in the Left position, and turned up the 10 of clubs.
-Bidding gets passed back to them, and they pick up the 10.
+The dealer is in the Left position and turned up the 10 of clubs.
+Bidding is passed back to them, and they pick up the 10.
 Would you have done the same?
 Would you have called 'alone'?

 This is a prime example of a hand in which your partner cannot help.
 Even if your partner held the right, they could only take a trick that you would have taken anyway.
 If your opponents had the right, it's a one point hand no matter how it's played.